ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA principles of operation.md

 ```

 **Note:** The naming convention is affected by StreamPrefix and ApplyPrefixToStreamID settings in data source configuration.
 For more information, see [OSIsoft Adapter for OPC UA data source configuration](xref:OSIsoftAdapterForOPCUADataSourceConfiguration).

-## In-memory buffering

-The OPC UA adapter provides in-memory buffering, which is used when you do not specify a location in the local file system to store buffer streams.
-For more information on buffering, see [Buffering configuration](xref:BufferingConfiguration).